zpainter/iassist/content/about/general-assembly-minutes-2010.md

 some features will go in the .org or the .info site, such as member profiles.
 Membership renewal messages are sent from the site automatically.
-There may be some spam filtering going on, so if you haven\'t renewed and you\'re expecting a notice, you might want to contact your regional secretary if you haven\'t received one.
+There may be some spam filtering going on, so if you haven't renewed and you're expecting a notice, you might want to contact your regional secretary if you haven't received one.
 You can also log in and check your status.
 There is potential for some other features, such as fora for discussions that are exclusively member-driven (private).
 All of this will be discussed at the session